-The school address is 2501 Centerville Rd., Wilmington, DE 19808.
-The school building is located next to St. Catherine of Siena Church.
+Gateway is located at 2501 Centerville Road, Wilmington, DE 19808.
+The school building is immediately adjacent to the St. Catherine of Siena church.

 Are meals provided?

-There are many opportunities for parent involvement at Gateway Lab School:
+There are many opportunities for parent involvement at Gateway Lab School, including:

-Parent Advisory Committee (PAC) - Gateway parents and teachers make up the ALT.
-The duty of the PAC is to assist the Head of School Director of Curriculum and Instruction in operations and planning, and evaluate the school's curricular and instructional practices.
-All decisions will be the responsibility of the school leader.
-From this team, individuals may be asked to lead efforts to include more participants that will focus on particular topics, such as school climate, parents and community relations, school improvement planning, problem solving team, or others as needed.
+Parent Advisory Committee (PAC) - PAC membership includes Gateway parents and teachers.
+The PAC assists Gateway's instructional leadership staff with operating, planning, and evaluating the school's curricular and instructional practices.
+The PAC provides assistance and advice -- all decisions about curriculum and instructional practices will be the responsibility of the school leader.
+The PAC may also be asked to help bring in participants as needed to focus on particular topics such as school climate, parent relations, community relations, school improvement planning, problem solving, or other efforts as needed.

-Gateway Friends & Family (GFF) - GFF is the school's parent, teacher, and community member organization.
-GFF supports the Gateway school community in numerous ways - fundraising, volunteer efforts, parent support, community relations, and teacher appreciation to name a few.
+Gateway Friends & Family (GFF) PTO - GFF is the school's parent / teacher / community organization.
+GFF supports Gateway in numerous ways, such as: fundraising, volunteer efforts, parent support, community relations, and teacher appreciation.

 Board Membership - There are one- and two-year Parent Director positions on the Gateway Lab School Board of Directors, as well as Community Member positions.
 For more information on board membership opportunities please contact any Board officer (see the "Board" website menu for contact information.